mrphishxxx/sms-works/README.md

 1. Note the resulting image name and push it if needed.
 1. Set your FLEETCTL_TUNNEL env var to a node of the CoreOS cluster you want to deploy to.
 1. Configure the TWILIO_SID, TWILIO_TOKEN, and TWILIO_NUMBERS values in consul.
-1. Make sure rabbitmq services are running.
+1. Make sure rabbitmq service is running.
-1. Run `script/deploy image/name`.
+1. Run `script/deploy`.

 ## License